Fly (Yoko Ono album): Recording and songs

 Ono described most of the songs on Fly as being "pieces [...] centered around a dialogue between my voice and John's guitar".
 She commented that Lennon had "brought in musicians that are fine samurais", who he pushed to "fly with me".

 Side one

 The first side of the album includes two songs, "Midsummer New York" and "Mind Train".

-"Midsummer New York" was about a deep insecurity that Ono felt which she associated with her time in New York City before she met Lennon.
+"Midsummer New York" is about a deep insecurity that Ono felt which she associated with her time in New York City before she met Lennon.

 "Mind Train" is the second-longest track on the album, lasting for nearly 17 minutes.
 Ono described "Mind Train" as an "intricate conversation" between her voice, Lennon's guitar, Jim Keltner's drumming, Klaus Voormann's bass and Chris Osbourne's dobro.
 A cut-down version of the song was used for the single release in January 1972.

 Side two

 "Mind Holes" features Ono singing with Lennon on guitar.
 The album's inner sleeve included lyrics for this song that do not appear on the song itself.

 The track "Don't Worry, Kyoko (Mummy's Only Looking for Her Hand in the Snow)" is dedicated to Ono's daughter Kyoko Cox and was previously released in 1969 as the B-side to the John Lennon-penned "Cold Turkey" by Plastic Ono Band.

 "Mrs. Lennon" is the most conventional song on the album, described by Aaron Badgley of The Spill Magazine as a "traditional ballad [song]".
 The lyrics were written in 1969 and the music was written in 1971.
 The song was, in Ono's words, meant to be "a joke on me" and an anti-war song.
 "Mrs. Lennon" features piano played by Lennon.

 "Toilet Piece/Unknown" is a 30-second interlude containing the sound of a flushing toilet.

 "Hirake" is the re-titled song "Open Your Box".
 The song was originally released as the B-side to Lennon's single "Power to the People", but was censored in response to a managing director of EMI calling the lyrics "distasteful".
 The verse "Open your trousers, open your skirt, open your legs and open your thighs", was changed to "open your houses", "...church", "...lakes", and "...eyes".
 Lennon and Ono did not complain about the change of words, and only "wanted to get the record out", as a spokesman said.
 The album version on Fly is uncensored.

 "O' Wind (Body Is the Scar of Your Mind)" features the use of the tabla by Jim Keltner and Jim Gordon.